 - Signs of infection, including fever and chills

 Parathyroid surgery.
-The American Association of Endocrine Surgeons website.
+American Association of Endocrine Surgeons website.
 Available at: http://endocrinediseases.org/parathyroid/surgery%5Foverview.shtml.
-Accessed June 18, 2013.
+Accessed May 11, 2016.